containers/podman-desktop/website/docs/Installation/windows-install.md

 ## Next Steps

-You can learn more about working with Podman Desktop in our [Getting Started guide](/docs/getting-started/getting-started).
+You can learn more about initializing a Podman Machine and working with Podman Desktop in our [Getting Started guide](/docs/getting-started/getting-started).